cablehead/vanilla/docs/index.md

   dependencies when using PyPy.
 When using CPython you'll just need to install the Greenlet and CFFI packages.

-- **pragmatic**: it let's you quickly assemble services which will run on Linux.
-But only Linux.
-This makes it easier to avoid introducing dependencies on cross platform asynchronous UI libraries like libevent, libev and libuv making vanilla PyPy support simple.
+- **concurrent**: supports highly concurrent actor based architectures taking inspiration from Go to use *coroutines* and *channels* for message passing as core building blocks.

-- **predictable**: it's concurrency model is based on coroutines or green threads, via the Greenlet package.
+- **predictable**: Vanilla's concurrency model is based on coroutines or green threads, via the Greenlet package.
 Arguably this model allows a more natural and readable coding style than asynchronous callback models used by Twisted, Tornado and Node.